TrackerLounge/TrackingAndEdgeDetection/FastFourierTransformAndEdgeDetection.md

 <img src='/imageJFFT/originalTrack_small_FTT_Bandpass_Make_Binary.jpg' width=800>

 As you can see, it does not produce a good result on the original image.
 It really focuses on the shadowed areas.

+In order for the FFT approach to work, we need to be working with a colored track - [Color the Track along the Z-axis](https://github.com/TrackerLounge/TrackingAndEdgeDetection/blob/master/ColorTrackOnZAxis.md)

-Perhaps if we took images, with a flash firing from several sides (say 12 o'clock, 3 o'clock, 6 o'clock, and 9 o'clock) and then merged the resulting images together, we might have enough contrast to make this work better.
-Perhaps more twittling with the High and Low value in the FFT Bandpass filter would produce a better result?
+Perhaps this approach could be made to work with uncolored images, if we took images, with a flash firing from several sides (say 12 o'clock, 3 o'clock, 6 o'clock, and 9 o'clock) and then merged the resulting images together.
+Hopefully that would create enough shadows to highlight the topography.
+We might have enough contrast to make this work better.
+In the past, I played around with this approach and wasn't successful but ... ya never know.
+Also, perhaps more twittling with the High and Low value in the FFT Bandpass filter would produce a better result?
 I kinda doubt it but might be interesting to try out.